List of Soul Reapers in Bleach: Momo Hinamori

 Momo Hinamori (雛森 桃, Hinamori Momo) is the lieutenant of Squad Five.
 She is an upbeat, easy-going girl who is generally quite trusting, if not naive.
 She is a childhood friend of Captain Hitsugaya, who used to call her "bed-wetter Momo" in retaliation for her calling him "Shiro-chan" ("Lil' Shiro" in the English dub).
 She befriends Kira and Renji upon joining the Soul Reaper academy, and the three later join Squad Five under Captain Aizen.
 The only one of the three to remain with the squad, Hinamori develops a deep admiration and respect for her captain and goes into deep shock and denial after he tries to kill her and subsequently betrays the Soul Society, even suggesting in one of her mentally unstable moments that Gin is controlling him somehow.
 She later joins the rest of the Soul Society in fighting against Aizen, but still refers to him as "Captain" out of habit.
 During this battle, Aizen again causes Momo to become seriously injured by using his powers and fooling Hitsugaya into stabbing her in the chest.
 It is later revealed that she survives, undergoing organ regeneration under the supervision of Captain Kurotsuchi.
 The final Bleach arc shows Momo recovered and on good terms with her new captain, Shinji.

 Momo's zanpakutō is Tobiume (飛梅).
 Her shikai command is "Snap" (弾け, hajike).
 When released, Tobiume blade straightens and produces several jitte-like prongs along its length.
 In this form, Tobiume acts as a focus for Hinamori's spiritual power, concentrating it into energy bursts capable of cratering floors and breaching walls.
 She can also compress her power into massive energy balls and toss them from the blade's tip.
 To complement her kidō-based zanpakutō, Hinamori is noted to be talented with kidō spells as well, able to combine kidō abilities with her own zanpakutō to easily deal with three Arrancar at once.

-She is voiced by Kumi Sakuma in the Japanese version of the anime and Karen Strassman in the English dub.
+She is voiced by Kumi Sakuma in the original Japanese version of the anime and Karen Strassman in the English dub.

 Squad Six

 Ginrei Kuchiki

 Ginrei Kuchiki was the former captain of Squad Six and head of the Kuchiki Clan, one of the four great noble families of the Soul Society.
 He is the grandfather of Byakuya and the father-in-law of Koga Kuchiki.

-Ginrei is voiced by Kinryū Arimoto in the Japanese version of the anime and JB Blanc in the English dub.
+Ginrei is voiced by Kinryū Arimoto in the original Japanese version of the anime and JB Blanc in the English dub.